Cruise Disembarkation Day Blunders

-The most obvious of these are things like the bathrobes, the umbrellas, things that are in the cabin supplied as part of the cabin amenities.
+The most obvious of these are things like the bathrobes and the umbrellas.
+Things that are in the cabin supplied as part of the cabin amenities.

-If you take one of those items, it’s a big mistake because you are going to be charged for it and the price that they put on those things is pretty hefty – so don’t bother taking things from the cabin.
+If you take one of those items, it’s a big mistake because you are going to be charged for it and the price that they put on those things is pretty hefty.
+Don’t bother taking things from the cabin.

 You’ve got the little miniatures of toiletries, if you really want to take those with you, my best advice is to take some of those halfway through the cruise.

-Put them to one side in a cupboard or something, and they’ll be replenished so you know that it’s going to be okay but be very careful about what you take off the ship because you will probably be charged a big premium for taking those off.
+Put them to one side in a cupboard or something and they’ll be replenished.
+This way you know that it’s going to be okay.
+But, still be very careful about what you take off the ship because you will probably be charged a big premium for taking those.